MichaelM897/NBAproject/README.md

 **First thing introduce quick and simple facts to the user.
-To do this I will** 1)create a box: and have a picture of the player name of the player number jersey
+To do this I will** 1)create a box:
+  -Have a picture of the player
+  -Name of the player
+  -Number jersey
-  Date of Birth
+  -Date of Birth
-  Hight and weight
+  -Hight and weight
-  current team logo
+  -Current team logo
-  numbers of years played
+  -Numbers of years played
-  season avage in point, rebounds, and assists postion(like point gaurd and stuff like that)
+  -Season avage in point, rebounds, and assists -Postion(like point gaurd and stuff like that)

 **Include some carrer highlights**
 1) Include picture(s)/video(s):
-  write some quotes about what people thought about that event. write a brief summary about what was happeneing that game.(score and who they were playing.
+  -write some quotes about what people thought about that event.
+  -write a brief summary about what was happeneing that game.(score and who they were playing.
 Stuff like any all-stars Lebron was playing agaisnt)

 **Include The Visual**
-2)
+1)